HiddenThunder/Star/README.md

 Star is encrypted peer to peer chat.
 It uses IPFS and runs as desktop app in electron.

 Previously Star was called [Sytime](https://github.com/ThirdRockEngineering/Sytime).
 I didn't like this name tbh.
 Sytime was IRC in browser and it wasn't encrypted at all.
 Browsers today are not best places to run IPFS, there are many technical difficulties.
-That's why it runs in Electron atm.
+That's why i decided to use Electron atm.

 ## Why